Corel Photo House

 Corel Photo House is a discontinued raster graphics editor, replaced by Corel Photo-Paint.
-Corel Photo House was sometimes distributed free with image scanners such as the HP Scanjet.
-Corel Photo House saved images in the proprietary CPS image file format, which is however not supported by Paint Shop Pro or corel Photo-Paint.
-Corel Photo House was a photo-editing and bitmap creation program that makes it easy for you to touch up photographs, add text and special effects, or create Bitmap images.
+Corel Photo House was sometimes distributed free with image scanners such as the HP ScanJet.
+Corel Photo House saved images in the proprietary CPS image file format, which is however not supported by Paint Shop Pro or Corel Photo-Paint.
+Corel Photo House was a photo-editing and bitmap creation program that made it easy to touch up photographs, add text and special effects, or create Bitmap images.